Research on Affirmations

 Research has repeatedly shown the power of positive self-talk, which is what most of us call affirmations.
 Positive affirmations have been used to: change behavior in underachieving students; increase nurses’ and doctors’ well-being and lower their stress levels; reduce breast cancer patients’ cortisol levels; and heighten athletic performance.
 People cope more easily when going into new social situations and are less likely to make downward social comparisons when they practice self-affirmations.
 Participants in one study who said self-affirmations before a new social encounter reduced their thoughts about being rejected, compared with another group that focused on the party and who would be there.

 So how do you affirm yourself?
 You deliberately make positive statements about yourself in your mind and aloud that are inspiring and nourishing.
-Some examples are: I am lovable; I am a good person; I am a child of God; I am intelligent; I am attractive; I am a great person.
+Some examples are: I am lovable; a good person; I am a child of God; intelligent; attractive; I am a great person.
 Get the engine going until you feel freer and freer to write down whatever comes to mind.
 If a statement feels scary, that is good—you are pushing the edges of your growth.
 If it feels great to think an affirmation, then it is right on target.
 Choosing a thought to put your attention on is generative.
 I believe that attention is one of the most powerful creative forces at your disposal.

 That’s why I created a special page for you called Daily Love Affirmation.
 Please give yourself the gift of self-love by going to the Daily Affirmation page and reading the affirmation for that day.
 Research shows that it will make a positive difference in your life.